jmespadero/pyDelaunay2D/README.md

 PyDelaunay2D
 ==============

-A Simple Delaunay and Voronoi constructor in 2D Written by Jose M. Espadero ( http://github.com/jmespadero/pyDelaunay2D )
+A Simple Delaunay and Voronoi constructor in 2D.
+Written by [Jose M. Espadero](http://github.com/jmespadero)

 Just pretend to be a simple and didactic implementation of the [Bowyer-Watson algorithm](https://en.wikipedia.org/wiki/Bowyer-Watson_algorithm).